brentonk/crpn/README.txt

-Before running these commands, you must have the files `results-predict-dir-dyad.csv` and `results-predict-dyad.csv` in the `R` subdirectory, either by completing the steps in the previous section or by copying them from our Dataverse.
+Before running these commands, you must have the files `results-predict-dir-dyad.csv` and `results-predict-dyad.csv` in the `R` subdirectory, either by completing the steps in the "Calculation of DOE Scores" section or by copying them from our Dataverse.

 Output labeled `../latex/FILENAME` is created in the `latex` subdirectory of the main directory.
 Be sure the `latex` subdirectory